JuroUhlar/pcapfunnel/README.md

 This will take a few minutes but eventually the application will be available on in your broswer on `localhost:3000`.
 We recommend using Google Chrome with 1920x1080 resolution.

-## Running the web application indivudually
+## Running the web application individually

 In the console: